anishathalye/dotfiles_template/README.md

 1. Use included bashrc (may require you to rename the original ~/.bashrc
 1. Set the prompt colors (part of bashrc)
 1. Pull [liquidprompt][liquidprompt] repository and use it for the bash prompt (part of bashrc)

+### i3

+1. Generate a config for i3 based on common and host specific configurations

 Inspiration
 -----------